Text by Amy Holt Cline

-This article argues, that thinkers across all disciplines need more opportunities to practice divergent thinking, as these methods help to generate new ideas and to arrive and accept multiple solutions to open-ended questions.
-This is true if we are working artists, scientists in a lab, or we own our own company, or work in dynamic teams.
+This article argues that thinkers across all disciplines need more opportunities to practice divergent thinking, as these methods help to generate new ideas and to arrive at and accept multiple solutions to open-ended questions.
+This is true if we are working artists or scientists in a lab, or we own our own company or work in dynamic teams.